Evaluator Guide · Phase-Aware Reading Order

 with underlying-stack weakness.

-If you evaluate this portfolio through a pre-AI founder lens, the usual objections appear immediately: key-person risk, geographic risk, no team, uneven public visibility, limited conventional revenue, incomplete public disclosure.
+If you evaluate this portfolio through a conventional founder lens alone, the usual objections appear immediately: key-person risk, geographic risk, no team, uneven public visibility, limited conventional revenue, incomplete public disclosure.
 Those are not illegitimate questions.
 They are simply incomplete questions.
 The more useful framing is below.

 Concern 01